shaisachs/the-check/README.md

 He gestured around them.
 “About who wanders outside at eleven thirty.”

-Alma gave him a look that was half skeptical, half amused.
+Alma gave him a look that was half-skeptical, half-amused.
 “That’s your theory?”

 “It’s better than ‘the system is haunted.’”